codeplaysoftware/syclacademy/Code_Exercises/In_Order_Queue/README.md

 Note that in the USM model when using an in-order `queue` it is no longer necessary to chain commands using `event`s.

+## Exercise 1

+### 1.)
+Naive In-Order is slow

+Your old coworker is lazy, and put all the kernel in the same in-order queue.
+Performance are poor.
+Your goal is to improve it:

+- Using out-of-order queue
+- Using multiple in-order queue

 ## Build and execution hints